bibekbaniya2021/Text-to-Speech/README.md

 # Text-to-Speech

-This is alphabet text-to-speech app which is build using 'Tkinker', 'pygame' and 'pyttsx3'.
+This is alphabet text-to-speech app which is build using 'Tkinter', 'pygame' and 'pyttsx3'.